opensipa/sbot/README.md

 * reboot Server linux.
 * Ok, the sbot is run and you to be working.
 User login: admin Password login: password

+* Windows install:
+* For install with Windows use the guide for Linux Server, but not configure rc.local.
+Configure Scheduled Tasks

 ### Changelog ###

+### 03/11/2015###
+* Bug Fix

 ### 17/10/2015###
 * New table style, add possibility disable user in admin page setting